TrueC-D/prework-videos-statements-writing-dynamic-programs/README.md

 ## Lesson

+<iframe width="100%" height="720" src="https://www.youtube.com/embed/7g3Ik_grEGg?rel=0&showinfo=0" frameborder="0" allowfullscreen></iframe>

 + Hi guys, it's Ian from Flatiron School.
 In this video, we're going to write our first Ruby application.
 Our learning goals for this video:
-  + Use conditional logic in a Ruby application
+  + Use conditional logic in a Ruby application;
-  + Use comments in a Ruby program
+  + Use comments in a Ruby program;
-  + Run a Ruby program in the Learn In-Browser IDE
+  + Run a Ruby program in the Learn In-Browser IDE;
-  + Use puts statement to send content to the screen
+  + Use puts statement to send content to the screen;
 + We're going to write a real application.
 This will be a dynamic application - what I mean by that is, depending on what the user inputs, they'll see different content.
 + This will be a command line application that takes in some inputs from a user, and gives them some information back based on what they enter.
 + We're going to run the application a lot - sometimes, we won't see what we're hoping to see, but we'll do a lot of testing for ourselves.
 + This is an important part of the development process - always test our your code to see if it's working!
 + So, we're going to write an application to calculate additional fees for a rental car.
 + If you've ever rented a car, you'll know it's easy to get hit with additional fees.
 + In real life, there are many different reasons why you might have to pay a fee for a rental car.
 Many rental agencies have age restrictions, late fees, etc.
 + For our purposes, we'll simplify the rules a bit.
 Let's say that the following is true for our program:
   + If you're under 21 years old, you can't rent a car at all.
-  + If you're over 21, you can rent with a $20 additional fee per day
+  + If you're over 21, you can rent with a $20 additional fee per day.
-    + If you're in NY, you also pay a state flat fee of $25 dollars
+    + If you're in NY, you also pay a state flat fee of $25 dollars.
-    + If you're in MI, you also pay a flat fee of $20
+    + If you're in MI, you also pay a flat fee of $20.
-  + If you're over 25, you don't pay any additional fees
+  + If you're over 25, you don't pay any additional fees.
 + Using those rules, go ahead and pause the video and answer the following questions:
   + What pieces of data will we need from our user?
   + What data can we hard-code into our program?